zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

 docker-compose build
 ~~~
 Take a look at the [compose command-line reference](https://docs.docker.com/compose/reference/) for a full list of commands and their usage.
-Note that the `docker-compose.yml` file we use here doesn't depend on the image we built earlier, but uses `jekyll/jekyll:latest`.
-This particular image is an official image provided by the Jekyll team and hosted on [Docker hub](https://hub.docker.com/), free for anyone to use.
-Similar images are to be found for a huge number of stacks you might want to build with.
-These essentially negate the need for a `Dockerfile` unless you're using a highly customized environment.

 ## Ready